 I have interviewed hundreds of Christians who have told me how their lives were transformed when they came to Christ.
 Many were delivered from alcohol, drugs, tobacco addiction, bad tempers, bad language, and various hang-ups that had flawed their lives.

-In view of this transforming experience, why do so many Christians fail to continue exhibiting victorious, above-reproach lives?
+In view of this transforming experience, why do so many Christians fail to continue exhibiting victorious, honorable lives?
 Well, when we receive Christ, we receive a new spiritual nature; that’s what transforms our lives and gives us power over sin.
-Nevertheless, since we’re still in the flesh, we still also have the old nature which asserts itself after we become Christians if we don’t follow Christ closely.
+Nevertheless, since we’re still in the flesh, we still also have the old nature which asserts itself after we become Christians if we don’t trust Christ to live his life through us.

-In order to have victory over our hang-ups, we not only need Jesus Christ as Savior, but also as our Lord — the One we follow faithfully and obediently.
+In order to have victory over our hang-ups, we not only need Jesus Christ as Savior, but also as our Lord — the One we follow faithfully and obediently by faith in his perfect provision.

 The new mind